Prong4107/scalpel/docs/src/content/overview-faq.md

 -   Why does scalpel installs mitmproxy ?
     -   Scalpel uses utilities from the mitmproxy package, we may eventually stop using or re-implement this utilities to drop the need to install such a heavy package.
 -   I have installed Python using the Microsoft Store and Scalpel doesn't work.
     -   The Microsoft Store Python is a sandboxed version designed for education purposes, it has multiple different behaviours that are incompatible with Scalpel.
-To use Scalpel, it is required to install Python from the [official source](https://www.python.org/downloads/windows/).
+To use Scalpel on Windows, it is required to install Python from the [official source](https://www.python.org/downloads/windows/).